At B31 Voices, we believe that connected communities are stronger communities.

 We support our local communities by providing a virtual community hub – on this website and on social media – to bring together residents, visitors, politicians, police, community groups and other community stakeholders, enabling exchange of information, engagement and participation.

-Inspired by other hyperlocal blogs, B31 Voices began on the Hollymoor estate of Northfield in South West Birmingham, UK.
+Inspired by other hyperlocal blogs, B31 Voices was started by Sas & Marty Taylor on the Hollymoor estate of Northfield in South West Birmingham, UK.
 Right on the edge of the B31 postcode area, Hollymoor is a residential and business area developed on the site of the old Hollymoor Hospital, a psychiatric hospital closed in 1995 and now almost completely demolished.

 The area is part of the suburban sprawl of England’s ‘second city’, on the Worcestershire border.
 Formerly a rural village, the town of Northfield has been heavily developed during the 20th century.
 Nearby Longbridge is renowned as being the home of Austin and MG Rover and, since its takeover and closure of the majority of the plant, is undergoing a multimillion pound redevelopment program, aimed at improving the area and providing employment.